 Looking for a warm, sunny destination with abundant green landscapes and clear sea ?
 Welcome to Hvar, an ancient town with a rich history on the island with the same name.

 Hvar is famous for its sunny weather all year-round.
 Rarely will you find yourself in the middle of a drizzle when you are visiting this Croatian town.
-However, sunshiny weather alone is not enough to place any destination on the tourism map.
+However, sunshiny weather alone is not enough to place any destination on the popular tourism map.

 Visitors with varied interests will find something special and interesting in the town of Hvar.
 Rich cultural heritage, stunning beaches, exciting nightlife activity and plenty of spectacular day trip destinations all wait to be savored and enjoyed in the area.